 What’s not to love about Chinese New Year?
-It’s the perfect post-Christmas holiday that provides an excuse to keep the festivities going.
 This year, while you’re gathered around the family reunion tables, spare a thought for the impact our actions have on ourselves and the environment.
 Because at CNY, the waste stats get ugly.

 Red packets: Red hot mess

 It ain’t Chinese New Year without red packets.
-But according to Greeners Action (an HK based charitable environmental group), since 2014 more than 16,300 trees are used each year to exchange 320 million red envelopes over CNY.
+But according to Greeners Action (a Hong Kong based charitable environmental group), since 2014 more than 16,300 trees are used each year to exchange 320 million red envelopes over CNY.
 And that’s just in HK.
 Add Singapore (not to mention mainland China!) into the mix and, well, you do the maths.

 Food glorious food